NORMANDY - SEINE RIVER CRUISE 2022

 Culinary Program: Paris is the top destination in France, but the rest of the country offers something special too.
 Most days, apart from Shabbat, we will gently lead you into the culinary cuisine of the country, which treats food as an art whilst you explore and travel down its most famous river, the Seine.
 Every region offers local culinary specialties, which you’ll discover in your cookery classes.
 We will introduce you to the cuisine of Burgundy and amazing produce from Provence teaching such typical dishes as Bouillabaisse and Chicken Provencal.
 From Languedoc we have cassoulet and a new twist on the regular presentation of duck, with Magret de Canard Rose, Jeu Szechwan.
 Those dishes will whet your appetite, with many more for you to learn, to cook and to enjoy.
 Whilst here in France, a holiday would not be complete without wine and cheese, which we will also cover (and eat) in detail.

-Enjoy a welcome reception and dinner aboard the luxurious Scenic Gem.
+Enjoy a welcome reception and dinner aboard the Amadeus Diamond.
 Later, cruise out with the beautiful city of Paris as a backdrop.
 What a magical start to your cruise!

-This morning we arrive into the charming medieval town of Conflans, with its distinctive barge houses docked within easy reach of the quaint main square.
+This morning we arrive at the charming medieval town of Conflans, with its distinctive barge houses docked within easy reach of the quaint main square.

 Tour Chantilly Castle: A storybook vision amid an artificial lake and magnificent gardens, the Château de Chantilly contains a superb collection of paintings within the Musée Condé.
 Left shambolic after the French Revolution, the greatly restored château consists of two attached buildings, the Petit and Grand Châteaux, which are entered through the same vestibule.
 The estate’s famous Grandes Écuries (Grand Stables) are just west.